louisameline/observe_evented/README.md

 Write tests.
 Help is welcome !

 See if there is a good shim out there that could be recommended to use alongside with Observe_evented.

+Consider a version that does not depend on jQuery if people are asking for it.